3 Tips for Implementing Business IT Security Flexibility - iCorps

 But when we step back and a take a big picture view, we can begin to see broader business trends that are slowly taking hold.
 One of the most noteworthy trends recently is something we are calling Flexible IT Security (FITS).

 Traditionally, there has been a thick concrete wall separating corporate and personal technology.
 Strong IT department rules have governed the kind of computers and devices allowed onto corporate networks, as well as the methods of access.
-These policies were easier to enforce before the explosive growth of smart phones and tablets, and the increasing prevalence of broadband and Wi-Fi.
+These business IT security policies were easier to enforce before the explosive growth of smart phones and tablets, and the increasing prevalence of broadband and Wi-Fi.
 These days, the ubiquity of technology in every aspect of our lives has begun to blur the lines between business and our personal lives, and created an “always-on, always-connected” culture.

 Information technology has gone mainstream.
 Grandpa is on Facebook posting poorly lit pictures of his pasta fazool and clicking the Like button every 12 seconds; Middle schoolers are live-Tweeting their bus-riding exploits, and [I’m not making this up] 38% of two-year-olds are using mobile devices, according to Common Sense Media.
 Based on this seismic shift, businesses are finding it helpful, and in many cases necessary, to evolve and establish more flexibility in their IT services, practices and procedures.
 In fact, two thirds of enterprises report allowing their employees to bring their own devices (known as BYOD) into the enterprise, according to Infonetics.
 This is both good and bad.